In California, workplace bullying is repeated, degrading mistreatment at work. Examples of bullying include:

 This counts as an abusive work environment, of the sabotage/work interference variety.

-Usually, a single act is not considered to count as workplace bullying; instead, the abuse must be repeated.
+Usually, a single act is not considered workplace bullying; instead, the abuse must be repeated.
 An exception is a single act of bullying that is particularly severe or harsh, such as a physical attack or plausible threat to the victim’s personal safety.3

-Workplace bullying is NOT actually illegal in California – although certain forms of abusive conduct can be illegal under California law.
-There is no California statute allowing employees to sue their employers and/or coworkers over cases of bullying at work.4
+Workplace bullying is not actually illegal in California – although certain forms of abusive conduct can be illegal under California law.
+There is no California statute that allows employees to sue their employers and/or coworkers for workplace bullying.

 Also, employees who are victims of workplace bullying may have a legal right to compensation if the bullying crosses the line into workplace harassment.
 We describe this scenario in the next section.